Replace your NFIP policy for Private Flood Insurance and save money

 While less expensive, a private flood policy covers as much as a FEMA National Flood Insurance Policy.
 The key differences are that you can get lower premium rates, higher and additional coverages, and an elevation certificate is not necessarily required.

-A private market flood insurance policy is basically a flood policy underwritten by a private insurance company that’s an alternative to a FEMA National Flood Insurance Policy.
+A Private Flood Insurance policy is basically a flood policy underwritten by a private insurance company that’s an alternative to a NFIP National Flood Insurance Policy.

 Following Hurricane Katrina and then Superstorm Sandy, FEMA’s flood insurance program NFIP is tremendously in debt, running a deficit of at least $24 billion, and the financial burden is transferring to its policyholders.